Area Studies in Buenos Aires, Argentina

 What USAL courses am I eligible to take?

-To register for a course, you must meet any prerequisites, have the required Spanish language level, and space must be available.
+To register for a course, you must meet any prerequisites and space must be available.
 Please see below for a list of courses that may be offered during your study abroad semester.

 How are USAL courses different from the courses at my U.S. university?

 Additionally, you might notice that your Argentine classmates know each other very well.
 This is because students enroll in carreras rather than majors.
 Carreras are similar to majors in the United States but with a more structured program of study and fewer elective courses.
 Students from the same carrera enroll in the same courses together during their entire undergraduate career.

 Course availability changes every semester, and it can also change at the last minute.
 For this reason, USAL course information must be regarded as provisional.
 IFSA-Butler cannot guarantee that a specific course will be offered during your semester in Argentina.

 History of American and Argentine Culture

 Introduction to Public Relations

 Before leaving for Argentina, it is a good idea to start thinking about the courses you want to take while you are abroad.
 A sample list of courses and syllabi are located under the “University Courses” tab.
 Be sure to discuss your courses with your U.S. university academic advisor.

 While we are sure that your time abroad will be rewarding, you must be aware of some of the challenges inherent in dealing with the Argentine educational system.
 The resident director will not only discuss these at orientation but will also be available to help you with any problems that may arise during the semester.